valiot/opex62541/docs/tutorials/Discovery.md

 ### Scanning Network

-To discover all OPC UA Server in the network you can use `find_servers_on_network/2`,
+To discover all OPC UA Server in the network, you can use `find_servers_on_network/2`,

 ```elixir
 alias OpcUA.Client